Separation

 • both spouses have a “justifiable cause” to live apart.

-Filing for Separate Support
+Filing for Separate Support in Massachusetts

-To file a request for separate support, the petitioner must be a resident in the state, living apart from their spouse, and have a justifiable legal reason for the request.
+To file a request for separate support in Massachusetts, the petitioner must be a resident in the state, living apart from their spouse, and have a justifiable legal reason for the request.
 Once the court has approved the request, they will create a parenting plan, child support orders, and spousal support orders during the legal process for separate support.
-The court can also decide which spouse may reside in the marital home during the separation, but concrete property division matters may only be handled in a divorce.

 During the separate support hearing, the spouses will agree to a separation agreement.
 This is a legal contract between the spouses that specifies certain provisions they must follow during their separation.
 Both spouses must sign the separation agreement and present it to the court for approval if it is fair and reasonable to both parties.